namanavasthi/fem-react-v4/README.md

 contecxt solves data tunneling or props drilling you don't need to keep pushing props that you don't need down many layers until it is used rather create a context and use it in any child component

+# Portals

+render in one component, but physically be in DOM at some other component
+thats when we use portals